 Lt.
 Colonel Coppens was killed while in temporary command of the 8th Florida Infantry Regiment.

 At the end of the battle the battalion mustered only 12 men fit for duty.
-Captain Marie Alfred Coppens, Lt.
-Colonel Coppen’s brother, took command of the survivors of the battalion and was promoted to lieutenant colonel after his brother’s death.
+Captain Marie Alfred Coppens, Lieutenant Colonel Coppen’s brother, took command of the survivors of the battalion and was promoted to lieutenant colonel after his brother’s death.

 From the War Department marker for the brigade on the Sharpsburg battlefield: